How to Groom a Shetland Sheepdog

 Clipping your Sheltie's nails is much easier when you understand the structure of the nail and exactly where to cut.

-Get a decent pair of guillotine style clippers - we recommend Safari Professional Nail Trimmers - and hold your dog's paw up.
-Depending on his temperament he may get a little jumpy here, so you may have to be firm .
+Get a decent pair of guillotine style clippers and hold your dog's paw up.
+Depending on his temperament he may get a little jumpy here, so you may have to be firm.
 Talk in a calm soothing voice and work quickly so it's over sooner.

 Start with any white claws (found next to white fur) because then you can see where the inner pink "quick" begins.
-This is the part that contains blood and nerve endings .
-Avoid cutting this part or it'll be instant regret.
+This is the part that contains blood and nerve endings.
+Avoid cutting this part or you'll have instant regret.
 To minimize the risk of cutting the quick, make sure the cutting blade faces you.